pscally1005/pscally1005.github.io/_posts/recipes/sides/2025-03-30-butternut-squash.markdown

 - bake
 - cook
 - carb
 Description: Butternut squash was my gateway vegetable.
 I love most veggies now, but growing up, I hated almost all of them.
 Butternut squash was the one that was able to unlock my love of vegetables, and this recipe how my mom would prepare them.
-Butternut is a starchy vegetable, similar to potatoes or plantains, so I tend to eat this more as my carb side than a vegetable side, such as pairing this with <a href="/recipes/grilled-shrimp">Grilled Shrimp Skewers</a> and <a href="/recipes/vegetable-medley">Spinach and Onion Vegetable Medley</a> for a delicious and well rounded meal
+Butternut is a starchy vegetable, similar to potatoes or plantains, so I tend to eat this more as my <a href="/misc/carbs">carb</a> side than a vegetable side, such as pairing this with <a href="/recipes/grilled-shrimp">Grilled Shrimp Skewers</a> and <a href="/recipes/vegetable-medley">Spinach and Onion Vegetable Medley</a> for a delicious and well rounded meal
 Instructions:
 - Preheat your oven to 400F, and line a large cookie sheet with parchment paper